-Private William Thomas was the first to die from Alexandria, Virginia during World War I. In death, he was remembered not as an American Negro Veteran but as the first Alexandrian Veteran to die in combat in France.
+Private William Thomas was the first African American and possible the first Alexandrian to die from Alexandria, Virginia during World War I. In death, he was remembered not as an American Negro Veteran but as one of the first Alexandrian Veterans to die in combat in France.

 Mr. William Thomas was born in Alexandria, Virginia in 1886.
 In 1910, William and his wife, Mary Coleman Thomas lived at 710 Gibbon Street.
 He worked for a fertilizer company in Alexandria.
 Mr. Thomas enlisted in the United States Army in 1917; he was shipped off to France in 1918.
 By late 1918, Private Thomas was died; he was killed in action in France.